Emmy-winning TV producer-writer Norman Lear dies at age 101 | Entertainment

 Some critics said the Archie Bunker character put a laughing face on bigotry, but Lear said it only pointed to the complexity of humanity.
 A year after "All in the Family" started, Lear aired "Maude," a spin-off that starred Bea Arthur as Archie's acerbic sister-in-law and political opposite.

+"Good Times" centered on a working-class Black family living in a public housing project in Chicago.
+Many of the show's episodes deal the family's efforts to pull their way out of the circumstances through hard work and study.
 "The Jeffersons," another "All in the Family" spin-off, featured an upwardly mobile Black couple who moved to Manhattan's upscale Upper East Side, where most of their neighbors were white.
 The show's lead character George was brash, ambitious and unapologetic.
-Lear's other hits included "Sanford and Son" a sitcom about a Black junkyard owner in a Los Angeles neighborhood, and "Good Times," a portrayal of a working-class Black family in a Chicago housing project.
+Lear's other hits included "Sanford and Son," a sitcom about a Black junkyard owner in a Los Angeles neighborhood.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)